sirnewton01/9way/README.md

 really opens things up.

 Plan 9 has its own manual system inherited from UNIX called "man."
-You can document different aspects of your program such as a synopis, command line arguments, environment variables and even details of the filesystem it exposes.
+You can document different aspects of your program such as a synopsis, command line arguments, environment variables and even details of the filesystem it exposes.
 The manuals are text-only and usually quite brief, which helps to avoid documentation bloat.
 If every program contributes useful manuals to the built-in system then users can more easily find it and read it in a consistent format.
 There